apache/incubator-milagro-mfa-sdk-core/docs/core-api-mpinsdk.md

 # Core API for Apache Milagro - `MPinSDK`

-The `MPinSDK` is the main SDK Core class.
+The `MPinSDK` is the main SDK Core class for Apache Milagro.
 In order to use the Core, one should create an instance of the `MPinSDK` class and initialize it.
 Most of the methods return a `MPinSDK::Status` object, which is defined as follows: